 - Government - to - Citizen (G2C)

-Website following B2B business model sells its product to an intermediate buyer who then sells the product to the final customer.
-As an example, a wholesaler places an order from a company's website and after receiving the consignment, sells the end product to final customer who comes to buy the product at wholesaler's retail outlet.
+A website following the B2B business model sells its products to an intermediate buyer who then sells the product to the final customer.
+As an example, a wholesaler places an order from a company's website and after receiving the consignment, sells the endproduct to the final customer who comes to buy the product at one of its retail outlets.

-Website following B2C business model sells its product directly to a customer.
-A customer can view products shown on the website of business organization.
+A website following the B2C business model sells its products directly to a customer.
+A customer can view the products shown on the website.
 The customer can choose a product and order the same.
-Website will send a notification to the business organization via email and organization will dispatch the product/goods to the customer.
+The website will then send a notification to the business organization via email and the organization will dispatch the product/goods to the customer.

-Website following C2C business model helps consumer to sell their assets like residential property, cars, motorcycles etc. or rent a room by publishing their information on the website.
+A website following the C2C business model helps consumers to sell their assets like residential property, cars, motorcycles, etc., or rent a room by publishing their information on the website.
 Website may or may not charge the consumer for its services.
 Another consumer may opt to buy the product of the first customer by viewing the post/advertisement on the website.

-In this model, a consumer approaches website showing multiple business organizations for a particular service.
-Consumer places an estimate of amount he/she wants to spend for a particular service.
-For example, comparison of interest rates of personal loan/ car loan provided by various banks via website.
-Business organization who fulfills the consumer's requirement within specified budget approaches the customer and provides its services.
+In this model, a consumer approaches a website showing multiple business organizations for a particular service.
+The consumer places an estimate of amount he/she wants to spend for a particular service.
+For example, the comparison of interest rates of personal loan/car loan provided by various banks via websites.
+A business organization who fulfills the consumer's requirement within the specified budget, approaches the customer and provides its services.

-Government uses B2G model website to approach business organizations.
-Such websites support auctions, tenders and application submission functionalities.
+Governments use B2G model websites to approach business organizations.
+Such websites support auctions, tenders, and application submission functionalities.

-Government uses G2C model website to approach citizen in general.
-Such websites support auctions of vehicles, machinery or any other material.
+Governments use G2C model websites to approach citizen in general.
+Such websites support auctions of vehicles, machinery, or any other material.
 Such website also provides services like registration for birth, marriage or death certificates.
-Main objectives of G2C website are to reduce average time for fulfilling people requests for various government services.
+The main objective of G2C websites is to reduce the average time for fulfilling citizen’s requests for various government services.